-Rise, a new NBC drama out March 13, is what happens if you put Glee, Friday Night Lights, and a dash of a true story into a blender and then try to create a network TV show.
+Rise, a new NBC drama, is what happens if you put Glee, Friday Night Lights, and a dash of a true story into a blender and then try to create a network TV show.
 Given the ingredients, the results are what you’d expect: An earnest tear-jerker about following your dreams, the constraints of being born in a specific place, and the difficulty of staying true to yourself.

 In the show, an English teacher named Lou Mazzuchelli (Josh Radner) decides to radically remake the drama program of the blue-collar Pennsylvania town’s high school in which he works and lives.
 Lou decides to put on Spring Awakening, and break the Grease streak, despite uproar from the community.
 A racy show about teenage sexuality set in 19th century Germany!
 He casts Spring Awakening with kids from a variety of cliques (a football star and aspiring rapper acts alongside the football coach’s daughter).

 But the most compelling aspect of Rise, the part that you should keep in mind while watching, is that it’s loosely based on a true story.
 The story was inspired by a 2013 book called Drama High by Michael Sokolove, which he wrote after spending two years at his old high school in Levittown, Pennsylvania.
 The book’s central figure — its protagonist, if a nonfiction book could have one — is Lou Volpe, the dynamic, visionary teacher who headed the school’s drama program for over 40 years.